Van Buren, New York: Geography

 Van Buren contains the southern portion of the Village of Baldwinsville, which was incorporated in 1848.
 The northern part of the Village of Baldwinsville is in the Town of Lysander.
 The Baldwinsville Central School District, formed in 1949, includes most of the area of both Van Buren and Lysander.
+It also contains the hamlets and census-designated places of Seneca Knolls an Village Green.

 The New York State Thruway (Interstate 90) crosses the south part of Van Buren.
 New York State Route 690 is a limited access highway connecting with Thruway Exit 39 and bypassing Baldwinsville on the west.
 New York State Route 31 runs northeast–southwest through Van Buren, connecting Baldwinsville and Jordan.
 New York State Route 173 runs northwest—southeast, connecting Van Buren with Fairmount and Onondaga Hill.
 New York State Route 48 follows the course of the Seneca River in the eastern part of Van Buren; prior to the construction of Route 690, it carried much of the traffic between Baldwinsville and Syracuse.
 County and town roads complete the highway net.